More Details to Modules

 }

-You see, modules are quite comfortable in my case.
-Instead of using the four headers in the lines (1), I'm okay with a simple import std.core in line (2).
+You see, modules are pretty comfortable in my case.
+Instead of using the four headers in the line (1), I’m okay with a simple import std.core in line (2).
 That was it.
 Here is the output of the program.

 math3

-Now, to the question: What is happening if I use the function add in the line (3).
-To recap, add is not exported and has, therefore, module linkage.
+Now, to the question: What happens if I add the function add in line (3).
+To recap, add is not exported and has module linkage.

 math3Add